callstack/react-native-testing-library/website/docs/API.md

 title: API
 ---

-This page gathers public API of `react-native-testing-library` along with usage examples.
+This page gathers public API of `@testing-library/react-native` along with usage examples.

 ## `render`